Skip to main content

 Craps Pass Line Bet

-Bets on the Pass Line are the most fundamental type of wager to be made in the game of craps.
-Players’ chances of winning with one such wager are greater, not to mention the Pass Line bets boast a lower house edge of 1.41% only.
+Pass Line wagers are the most fundamental bets in the game of craps.
+Players’ chances of winning with this type of wager are relatively high, and Pass Line bets carry a house edge of only 1.41%.

 Pass Line bets are made before the come-out roll.
-If the shooter rolls out a natural 7 or 11, all Pass Line bets win.
-However, if the shooter throws one of the craps numbers (2, 3 or 12), all bets on the Pass Line lose.
-Of course, there is a possibility of the shooter throwing one of the remaining numbers (4, 5, 6, 8, 9 and 10) on the come-out roll, in which case this number becomes the point.
+If the shooter rolls a natural 7 or 11, all Pass Line bets win.
+However, if the shooter throws one of the craps numbers (2, 3, or 12), all bets on the Pass Line lose.
+If the shooter rolls any of the remaining numbers (4, 5, 6, 8, 9, or 10) on the come-out roll, that number becomes the point.

-The chips for the Pass Line bets would remain on the table until the point is rolled again.
-The Pass Line bets would win if the shooter succeeds in rolling the point before a 7 comes up.
-If a 7 is thrown prior to the point number, the result would be a seven-out and all bets on the Pass Line would end up losing.
+The chips for Pass Line bets remain on the table until the point is rolled again.
+Pass Line wagers win if the shooter rolls the point before a 7 appears.
+If a 7 is thrown first, it is called a seven-out and all Pass Line bets lose.

-As players’ chances of winning on the Pass Line are higher, these bets pay out even money.
-For instance, if you put $10 on stake and win, you will end up collecting a total of $20.
+As players’ chances of winning on the Pass Line are higher, these bets pay even money.
+For instance, if you stake $10 and win, you will collect a total of $20.

 The Don’t Pass Line Bet